SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/docs/limitations.md

 - `scontrol`: only job updates can be implemented.
 Node, partition and reservation resources are immutable in the api (only GET method):

+    Only one job can be updated at a time (only '/job/{job_id}' endpoint available)

+    No interactive mode

     ```shell

     #Supported: